HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Other publishers include: Dramatist, Brooklyn, Bakers, JAC.
 Member: Dramatist Guild, International Centre for Women Playwrights, League of Professional Theatre Women.
 Synopses of available scripts at http://www.dramamama.net

-Robin’s play, Seducing Ramona, was part of She Speaks ’09.
+Robin’s play, Seducing Ramona, was part of She Speaks ’09, The Other Shoe – 2011 and part of The Breast Monologues, 2013.

 \